IceTank/RusherHack-AutoIgnorehard/README.md

-# RusherHack Example Plugin
+# RusherHack AutoIgnorehard Plugin

-An example implementation of a RusherHack plugin.

-RusherHack plugins are custom add-ons written by developers to add new features to RusherHack.
+This plugin automatically runs the `/ignorehard <playername>` command on any player that sends a discord invite in chat.

 ## Setting up the Development Environment